ethereum/solidity-website/src/posts/2024-04-02-solidity-developer-survey-2023-results.md

 The highest number of respondents (24.5%) are users who have 2-3 years of experience in Solidity.

-About 24% of users who can be considered seniors in the ecosystem are respondents who have been using Solidity for 3+ years.
+About 24% of users can be considered seniors in the ecosystem since they stated that they have been using Solidity for 3+ years.

 ![Solidity Experience Level](slide23)

-When asked how long it took the respondents to start feeling productive with Solidity, majority of them (36.7%) reported that it took them less than 6 months.
+When asked how long it took the respondents to start feeling productive with Solidity, the majority of them (36.7%) reported that it took them less than 6 months.

 17.8% even said that it only took them less than a month.